pnminh/aws-solutions-architect-associate-notes-SAAC03/computing/Lambda.md

 (1): GBs = amount of ram multiplied by execution time

 ## Limits Per Region
+The default account limit for Lambda concurrency is up to 1000 executions per second, per region (can be increased).
+It is therefore most likely that the concurrency execution limit for the account was exceeded.
+If exceed => 429 error
 ### Memory
 - 128MB to 10GB in 1mb increments